chazzka/clanekcathedral/clanek.md

 The SVM algorithm classifies the points by drawing a hyperplane in the observed space.
 The desired outcome here is to position this hyperplane such that the points of one class are on the one side and the second class on the other.
-The best possible hyperplane position is obtained through optimizing the
+The best possible hyperplane position is obtained through optimizing the distances between points and the hyperplane (also called a margin).
+By providing labeled points, SVM is able to solve this optimization problem.
+That is, SVM i
 The One-class SVM learns a decision function so that the input unlabelled data can be classified as a similar or different in comparison with the dataset on which the model is trained.